Intervention’s Candy Finnigan – the last drink’s on her

 November 30, 2009

-After a lifetime of being casual about her appearance, Candy Finnigan – one of three Interventionists on the hit Reality show “Intervention” (which debuts its new season tonight on A&E, Nov.
-30 8/9c) – has learned that fame can make you change your perspective.
+After a lifetime of being casual about her appearance, Candy Finnigan - one of three Interventionists on the hit Reality show “Intervention” - has learned that fame can make you change your perspective.

 “The other day, a friend showed me that someone took a picture of me at the airport and put it on their Facebook page,” said Candy Finnigan.
 “I guess no more running to Ralphs in my pajamas for me.”